luxe/unilang/README.md

 Unilang pulls from [Unicode's Private Use Area (PUA)][1].
 As a result, no matter how many features get added the the language,
 the lexical and syntatical analysis remains trivial.
-Unilang comes with its own font, but users can choose their own glyphs to represent individual [code points][2].
+Unilang comes with its own font,
+but users can choose their own glyphs to represent individual [code points][2].
-Although unilang could equally be represented in a markup format such as json or yaml, we provide this textual frontend as it tends to look simpler, allow for custom glyphs, and lends itself to easy syntax highlighting.
+Although unilang could equally be represented in a markup format such as json or yaml,

-Suntax highlighting is trivial.

-This makes code easy to read and benefits static analysis tools.
+we provide the unilang textual frontend as it tends to look simpler,
+allow for custom glyphs, and is easy to colorize in editors.

 #### 2. Grammar
 You can express anything in any order assuming that it makes sense conceptually.